buttonpushertv/buttonpusherTTRPG/90-Tools & Helpers/JSON Import How To.md

 1. Under the `info` element, add some Campaign specific stuff. _You should modify this info for each campaign you wish to import this JSON into.
 It will create some relative path info needed in the various notes you will be creating._
 	1. First you'll need to grab the name of your campaign.
 This is the _exact_ name under `01-Campaigns` from your vault.
 	2. After the `"version"` element, add a comma and then press enter to create a new line
-	3. Enter `"thisCampaign": "name_here"` - place the campaign name from above inside the quotes, replacing `name_here`  & add a comma to the end of the line. _Make sure to surround items in double quotations like other elements._
+	3. Enter `"thisCampaign": "name_here",` - place the campaign name from above inside the quotes, replacing `name_here`  & add a comma to the end of the line - outside the double quotes. _Make sure to surround items in double quotations like other elements._
-	4. On a second new line enter `"thisCampaignPath": "01-Campaigns/name_here"` - replace the `name_here` part with the name above.
+	4. On a second new line enter `"thisCampaignPath": "01-Campaigns/name_here",` - replace the `name_here` part with the name above.
+Don't forget the comma.
-	5. On a third line, enter `"thisCampaignShortCode": "shortcode_here"` - replace the `shortcode-here` part with the campaign's short code.
+	5. On a third line, enter `"thisCampaignShortCode": "shortcode_here",` - replace the `shortcode-here` part with the campaign's short code.
+Again, add a comma after you close the double quotes.
+	6. On a fourth line, enter `"mapWidth": map_width_here,` - replace the `mapwidth_here` with the width of your map from FMG.
+You can find the value under `Options`->`Canvas Size` of your map.
+Remember the comma.
+	7. On a fifth line, enter `"mapWidth": map_width_here,` - replace the `mapwidth_here` with the width of your map from FMG.
+You can find the value under `Options`->`Canvas Size` of your map.
+Again with the comma.
+	8. On the sixth line, add `"mapCenterH": half_mapHeight_value,` - just divide the map's height by 2 and enter it here. include any fractional result you get.
+Add that comma.
+	9. On the seventh line,  add `"mapCenterW": half_mapWidth_value,` - just divide the map's width by 2 and enter it here. include any fractional result you get. **DO NOT ADD A COMMA TO THIS LINE'S END**
+	10. Make sure that after whatever final line you add, you do not have a comma at the end of that last line.
+It will mess up the JSON if you do.

 > [!INFO] Storing the MODDED JSON file - a suggested location
 > When you save the MODDED JSON file from FMG, it's probably a good idea to store it in this folder of this vault: `99-Templates\Handlebars-JSON`.